Women in the Mountains is a clinic created to build mountain bike skills for women of all levels.

 This women-focused skills clinic will provide the opportunity to enhance your mountain biking skills in a comfortable and relaxed setting.
 While building the physical skills, we also work the mindset.
 We foster and environment of personal growth and empowerment, on and off the bike!

 We take the development of skills from a safe and logical standpoint.
 We break down each skill and build it in ways that nearly everyone can be on their way to mastery.
 With safety as the number one goal, we work conservatively and thoughtfully, watching each client to be sure they are ready to move onto the next skill.
 With hundreds of students as success stories, we are certain you will also take your mountain biking to the next level!
 Come work the best mountain bike instructors in the country!
 Lead coach, Erica Tingey, is a PMBIA certified instructor, USA Cycling Coach, UCI professional mountain biker, JAMIS Bicycles XC Team racer, and experienced teacher.
+Shelly Wedge and Kristen Lane are very experienced coaches that are certified PMBIA instructors.

 Beginner Clinics are for true beginners to the sport.
 You must know how to ride a bike and be comfortable on your feet for a couple of hours at a time.
 We'll teach you the rest!
 These clinics cover: body position for climbing and descending, shifting, braking, basic cornering, front wheel lift, rear wheel lift, starting on a hill.